-- Take a shower or bath
+- Take a shower or bath.

-- Wash your hair
+- Wash your hair.

-- Use extra unscented deodorant
+- Use extra unscented deodorant.

-- Do not use perfume or aftershave (some people are allergic)
+- Do not use perfume or aftershave (some people are allergic).

-- Cover visible piercings or tattoos

-- Eat a light meal or snack before the interview
+- Eat a light meal or snack before the interview.

-- Brush and floss your teeth
+- Brush and floss your teeth.

-- Use mouthwash or breath mints
+- Use mouthwash or breath mints.

-- Light makeup (women)

-- Bring a small mirror, brush, and/or comb
+- Bring a small mirror, brush, and/or comb.